I am confused about your FAQ: "permanent resident (not temporary) of that country and have a residential address that"

 Just remember: you should choose the country of residence where you have access to permanent medical care and where you'd be repatriated to if necessary.
 If you have specific questions, please do ask us: http://worldnomads.com/contactus.aspx

-Safe travels about 6 years ago
+Safe travels over 6 years ago

 Sarah here from worldnomads.com